-This article presents an attempt to explain the post-communist transitions as a sequence of logical steps within gradual social processes.
-They emerged out of the legacies of both prewar capitalism and the jugglery of communist management.
+This chapter attempted to explain the post-communist transitions as a sequence of logical steps within gradual social processes.
+They emerged out of the legacies of both pre-war capitalism and the jugglery of communist management.
 Together these influences became the seeds of entrepreneurial activity and of the aspirations of transformation into authentic entrepreneurship.
-Three crucial steps were required, which pre-determined the peaceful nature of the transition: a) The launching of the transition at a moment when the communist elite (nomenklatura) was under no direct external threat and when it had accumulated sufficient social and human capital to be able to withstand the pressure of domestic opposition.
+Three crucial steps were required, which pre-determined the peaceful nature of the transition:

-b) The initiation of ensuing processes of gradual social, economic and political adjustments, offering opportunities to all, where the social (relational) capital of elites could be transformed into the ownership of economic capital.
-The various forms of mass privatisation without sufficiently performing property rights and economic institutions served that purpose.

-c) The re-privatisation process and widespread bankruptcies, when competition was firmly established and solid property rights were in effect and when the advantages in human or entrepreneurial capital over-rode the importance of social capital.
+- a) The launching of the transition at a moment when the communist elite (nomenklatura) was under no direct external threat and when it had accumulated sufficient social and human capital to be able to withstand the pressure of domestic opposition. - b) The initiation of the ensuing processes of gradual social, economic, and political adjustments, offering opportunities to all, where the social (relational) capital of elites could be transformed into the ownership of economic capital.
+That purpose was served by the various forms of mass privatisation that occurred amidst economic institutions and property rights that were performing inadequately. - c) The re-privatisation process and widespread bankruptcies, when competition was firmly established and firm property rights were in effect and when the advantages in human or entrepreneurial capital overrode the importance of social capital.
 Only then was it possible for a competent new indigenous entrepreneurial class to emerge.

 The aim here was to use the Czech experience to shed light on why the early stages of transition in all post-communist societies offered so many opportunities to the nomenklatura and why that process was partially reversed later on, especially in the EU accession countries.
 As a policy recommendation, the transition should refrain from the direct confrontation of adversaries.
 Instead of some centralised intervention, the conflicts should be re-directed to negotiable adjustments at micro-social levels.
 A unique combination of gradual change and the rapidly progressing stages of transition, heading towards the creation of new entrepreneurial elites, led society towards a new equilibrium, with fast growth and social order.
-The lessons from the peaceful, fast and effective transitions in the countries of Central and Baltic Europe, which despite their peregrinations and trials and errors in human confrontations enriched the history of the development of capitalism and can be used to contemplate similar transitions in other societies.
+The lessons from the peaceful, rapid, and effective transitions in the countries of Central and Baltic Europe, which, despite their peregrinations and the trials and errors of their human confrontations, enriched the history of the development of capitalism and can be used to reflect on similar transitions in other societies.

-We may judge that transition did not come up to expectations: it has failed, at least partially, in bringing with itself the capitalism of perfect markets.
-There is too much reliance on the powerful state, the bureaucracy of the public administration is converging to the patterns of behaviour akin to those in the communist past, the alliance between politics, high bureaucracy and large quasi-private corporations of the non-traded sector reminds of a model designed in Italy of 1920's and also the markets in too many sectors are not free of imperfections.
+The transition can be judged as having fallen short of expectations: it failed - at least partly - to usher in with it the capitalism of perfect markets.
+There is too much reliance on a strong state; the bureaucracy of public administration is moving towards patterns of behaviour akin to those in the communist past; the alliance between politics, top-level bureaucracy, and large quasi-private corporations in the non-traded sector is reminiscent of a model that emerged in Italy in the 1920s, and the markets in too many sectors are not free of imperfections.
 Notwithstanding all these caveats, the Grand Transition was a victory of entrepreneurship.
-Accelerated growth in all transition countries suggests quite clearly that redistributional entrepreneurship, whatever strong it may be, has been gradually overtaken by productive entrepreneurship in the decisive sectors.
+The accelerated growth in all the transition countries clearly suggests that, however strong redistributional entrepreneurship may still be, in key sectors it has gradually been overtaken by productive entrepreneurship.